KaiyuRen-2001/Hatcher/README.md

-# Hatcher
+# 👋 Welcome to the Hatcher team!

+## 💫 About Hatcher
-Mobile App for job searching communities
+Hatcher is a mobile App for job searching communities